Why everything is earned, not given

 Respect is earned, not given because you cannot force others to respect you, no matter how much you would like to sometimes.

-Respect is one of those rare things that can’t be bought, because you ultimately can’t enforce someone else to respect you if they don’t want to.
+Respect is one of those rare things that can’t be bought because you ultimately can’t force someone else to respect you if they don’t want to.

 The only way to earn someone else’s respect is to act like a person that’s worthy of respect.
 This means you’ve got to behave as a responsible and fair adult.